Rthales/Android-E-Commerce-Shopping-Application/README.md

 >  **15. Users have the option to choose the quantity of each product, hence that will affect the total cost of the product.**

-16. There will be an “Add to Basket” button underneath the products which allows the users to add the chosen product(s) to their basket (adds it to the menu items).
+>  **16. There will be an “Add to Basket” button underneath the products which allows the users to add the chosen product(s) to their basket (adds it to the menu items).**

-17. The Clothing products will have an option where users can choose the size, color and quantity they would like to pick.
+>  **17. The Clothing products will have an option where users can choose the size, color and quantity they would like to pick.**

-18. Users have the option to view the products in their basket by clicking “View Basket” which will get placed in a menu on the activity.
+>  **18. Users have the option to view the products in their basket by clicking “View Basket” which will get placed in a menu on the activity.**

-19. On each of the categories, users will have the ability to choose the color of the product that they would like.
+>  **19. On each of the categories, users will have the ability to choose the color of the product that they would like.**

 20. The application will have a Payment activity that will have the following entry fields when checking out: